 The vines are old.
-On average, they are close to 40 years of age.
+On average, they are close to 55 years of age.
 The vines are planted to a density of 6,500 plants per hectare.
 The hillside vineyard can be easily divided into 12 separate parcels.
-In total, the estate owns 20 hectares of land, but most of their holdings are not suitable for cultivation.

 To produce the wine of Chateau La Clotte, after a cold pre-fermentation maceration, the grapes are fermented in temperature controlled stainless steel vats.

 There are enough vats to allow for parcel by parcel vinification of Chateau La Clotte.
 In 2012, Chateau La Clotte purchased a new thermoregulation system for the vats, which allows the estate for the first time the ability to truly vinify on a more precise basis.

 During the alcoholic fermentation, the wine of Chateau La Clotte receives 4 pump-overs per day, punching down and delestage, which is the process of racking and returning.
 Malolactic fermentation takes place in 50% new, French oak barrels.